 He stammered that he wasn’t staring.
 I repeated what I said and added in, “Next time, say something.
 Don’t stare.
 It’s far less creepy.”
 I could tell he felt caught so I left it at that before walking away.

-In Chicago, I was walking down a street filled with adorable, expensive boutiques when suddenly a black man popped out of a shop.
+In Chicago, I was walking down a street filled with adorable, expensive boutiques when suddenly a man popped out of a shop.

 “YOUR HAIR!
 Girl, you look amazing.
 Whoever cuts your hair is doing you so many favors.
 You are ROCKING it.”